|3. The Gods and Religions of Planet Earth

 else.
 Therefore God is imaginary, i.e. a work of fiction.
 QED.
 Yes, it is just that simple.

-he is located.
-All we can do is imagine that he exists, somewhere.
-Therefore, God is imaginary.
+where he is located.
+All we can do is imagine that he exists, in some form, somewhere.
+Therefore,

-The same can be said for all of the supernatural.
+The same can be said for the entire supernatural.

-Ancient men, from all over the world, for more then 200 thousand years, have created numerous
+Ancient earth men, from all over the world, for more then 300 thousand years, have created

 There are 2 kinds of things in the world - real things and imaginary things.
 There would be a 3rd